vimalhari/astrowind/src/data/post/wordpress-vs-custom-development-business-guide.md

 ---
 publishDate: 2025-09-22T11:00:00Z
-title: "WordPress vs. Custom Development: Which Is Right for Your Business?"
+title: 'WordPress vs. Custom Development: Which Is Right for Your Business?'
 excerpt: Struggling to choose between WordPress and custom development?
 Our comprehensive guide compares costs, scalability, and performance to help you make the right decision for your business.
 image: https://pub-693f7baf8984450ca2a6a42eec72bd69.r2.dev/wordpress-vs-custom-development.webp
 category: Web Development